taiyuechain/taiyuechain/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `gtai` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `taiyue` binary, you can also pass a configuration file via:

 ```
-$ gtai --config /path/to/your_config.toml
+$ taiyue --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ gtai --your-favourite-flags dumpconfig
+$ taiyue --your-favourite-flags dumpconfig
 ```

 ### Operating a private network